-- Browned butter: In a saucepan, melt butter over medium heat.
-Stir frequently unit it turns brown and deeply fragrant.
-Remove from heat and add water.
-Refrigerate for 2 hours or place in freezer, stirring occasionally so that it solidifies evenly.
+- In a saucepan, melt butter over medium heat.
+Stir frequently unit it just starts to turn brown Remove from heat and place in a glass bowl.
+Refrigerate for 2 hours or place in freezer, stirring occasionally.

 - Preheat oven to 350º.
 Line baking sheets with parchment paper.

-- Scoop onto baking sheet, flatten them slightly with palm of your hand.
-If they don’t flatten as much as you like add 1-2 teaspoons of water to the rest of the dough.
+- Scoop onto baking sheet, flatten slightly with the palm of your hand.
 Bake for 12-14 minutes.

 - Watch the butter closely and remove from the pan as soon as it turns brown.
 It will continue to brown in the pan otherwise and burn.

 - You can place the brown butter in the freezer to cool it down, just stir it every once in a while.